ryanashcraft/CloudSyncSession/README.md

 CloudSyncSession is a Swift library that builds on top of the CloudKit framework to make it easier to write sync-enabled, offline-capable apps.

-Similar to `NSPersistentCloudKitContainer`, CloudSyncSession works for apps that need to sync all records in a zone between iCloud and the client.
-Unlike `NSPersistentCloudKitContainer`, which offers local persistence, CloudSyncSession does not persist state to disk in any way.
+Similar to [NSPersistentCloudKitContainer](https://developer.apple.com/documentation/coredata/nspersistentcloudkitcontainer), CloudSyncSession works for apps that need to sync all records in a zone between iCloud and the client.
+Unlike NSPersistentCloudKitContainer, which offers local persistence, CloudSyncSession does not persist state to disk in any way.
 As such, it can be used in conjunction with any local persistence solution (e.g. GRDB, Core Data, user defaults and file storage, etc.).

 ## Design Principles